Revival of Struck Off Company

 Under Section 248 of the Companies Act, 2013, the RoC may strike off a company if:

-- Non-Filing of Returns: The company has failed to file Form AOC-4 and annual returns (MGT-7/MGT-7A) for a continuous period of two financial years.
+• Non-Filing of Returns: Failure to complete Annual Compliance for Private Limited Company, including filing Form AOC-4 and annual returns (MGT-7/MGT-7A), for a continuous period of two financial years may lead to strike off.

 What is Revival of a Struck-Off Company?